Flint Water Quality at a Glance

 Legionella Bacteria (2014–2015)

-Source: Proliferated in the water system during the crisis due to inadequate chlorine treatment and corrosive Flint River water
+Source: Proliferated in the water system during the crisis due to inadequate chlorine treatment and the corrosive nature of Flint River water

-Current Status: No recent outbreaks detected with proper water treatment and return to Lake Huron source
+Current Status: No recent outbreaks detected; proper treatment and return to the Lake Huron source resolved the underlying conditions.
+Monitor live alerts at our boil water tracker.

 Lead (2014–Present)

-Source: Lead service lines, lead solder, and plumbing fixtures that corroded due to lack of corrosion control during the crisis
+Source: Lead service lines, lead solder, and plumbing fixtures that corroded due to the absence of corrosion control during the crisis period

-Health Effects: Developmental delays, learning difficulties, behavioral problems in children; kidney problems and high blood pressure in adults
+Health Effects: Developmental delays, learning difficulties, and behavioural problems in children; kidney problems and elevated blood pressure in adults

 Please read – our information